goodblockio/drealms-standard/README.md

 * `Nonfungible and Fungible Tokens`

     The dRealms standard offers highly customizable fungible and nonfungible tokens.
-In addition to the immortal tokens common to most true ownership tokens, dRealms Token Families can be retirable, transferable, or consumable, or any combination thereof.
+In addition to the immortal tokens common to most true ownership tokens, dRealms Token Schemas can be retirable, transferable, or consumable, activatable, or any combination thereof.

+* `Common Stat Blocks`

+    dRealms handles game asset progression across multiple games, meaning a player's progress in one game doesn't conflict with progress made in another game - they are complimentary.
+Games award experience directly to NFTs through legitimate gameplay, which can then be spent by the NFT owner to level up the asset or held onto for later.
+Experience belongs to the NFT, so if a player decides to sell their NFT on a dRealms Marketplace all experience will travel with the game asset.

 * `Lightweight and Scalable Design`